 - Visual inspection of feeder waterproofing and replacement where required.
 Check all antenna and feeder earth and replacement where needed.

 - Visual inspection of coaxial and waveguide feeder routing for security and physical damage.

 - Physical inspection of Fast Transient Earthing.

-- Identification of any hazards or items requiring immediate attention. (note: remedial works are excluded: separate proposals will be made for any needed rectifications, as appropriate)
+- Identification of any hazards or items requiring immediate attention.

 This tower inspection is not a complete structural survey.
 It is recommended that a full structural survey (to include Structural Analysis / Wind loading Calculations) is completed once every three years or after any significant changes to the equipment on the tower if this is within this period.
 If a complete survey is required during this contract, the Sub-Contractor will price this as variation works.